yashika2406/DataScience_Assignment_TimeSeries/README.md

 # Road Data Time Series Prediction

-Hi!
 I've used **Decision Tree Classifier** from **sklearn** library in order to predict the parameters 9 to 13 for all sections for year 10.

 ## About the dataset used